-Since 2000, the Vermont vital records system includes nine types of vital events: births, deaths, marriages, divorces, civil unions, dissolutions, reciprocal beneficiaries, fetal deaths, and abortions.
+Since 2000, the Vermont vital records system includes eight types of vital events: births, deaths, marriages, divorces, civil unions, dissolutions, fetal deaths, and abortions.

 Records for events that occurred within the past five years are maintained by the Department of Health.
 All others are with the Vermont State Archives and Records Administration.

 Phone: 802-863-7275, or 800-439-5008 (toll free in Vermont)

 When a birth occurs, the physician, midwife, or other birth attendant is required to complete a birth certificate and file it with the town clerk in the town of birth within 10 days.
 For hospital births, it is usually the medical records staff who complete the birth certificate.
 The completed birth certificate is recorded and filed in the town where the birth took place, and a certified copy is sent to the Health Department.

 Although a physician, physician assistant, or advanced practice registered nurse is responsible for filing the death certificate, the job may be, and often is, delegated to the funeral director.
 Most of the information needed to complete the death certificate is obtained from the family of the deceased.
 A physician, physician assistant, or advanced practice registered nurse however, must complete the cause of death information and sign the death certificate.
 The funeral director files the completed certificate with the town clerk who sends a certified copy to the Health Department.

 - A Guide to Burials and Funerals in Vermont

 - Request a Certified Copy of a Death Certificate

 - Information for Death Reporters